 Be nice.
 Or else.

-San Francisco Product Designer @ Trello Joined over 4 years ago
+CA, US Product Designer @ Trello Joined almost 5 years ago

 On your home page under the Who we are section, you have an image of a random app screen that is listed nowhere on the rest of the site.
 I feel like it could be removed or create a more compelling image that speaks to the copy.